tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  this form can *only* be used with file caps; it is an error to use a directory cap after the /named/ prefix.

+ URLs may also use /file/$FILECAP/FILENAME as a synonym for /named/$FILECAP/FILENAME.

 Getting Information About A File Or Directory (as HTML)
 -------------------------------------------------------